 Our Corporate Governance Principles require Carter's to have at least four regularly scheduled Board meetings each year, and each Director is expected to attend each meeting.
-The Board met nine times during fiscal 2011.
-In fiscal 2011, no Director participated in less than 75% of the aggregate number of all of the Board and applicable committee meetings.
-Although the Company does not have a policy regarding Director attendance at annual meetings, each Director attended the Company's annual meeting in fiscal 2011.
+The Board met four times during fiscal 2012.
+In fiscal 2012, no Director participated in less than 75% of the aggregate number of all of the Board and applicable committee meetings.
+Although the Company does not have a policy regarding Director attendance at annual meetings, all Directors, with the exception of Mr. Cleverly, attended the Company's annual meeting in fiscal 2012.